These Black Fridays Tech Sales Are Smart (And Getting Smarter)

 $130 off Garmin Instinct Rugged Outdoor Watch on Amazon

-20% off Samsung Galaxy Watch4 Smart Watch on B&H Photo
+20% off Samsung Galaxy Watch4 Smart Watch